rpietro/planout_edx/planout_edx.md

+### Appendix

+**Appendix A** -- we created a micro-benchmark to evaluate how many students will be in each arm.
+So, this

 <!-- 1.
 The initial randomization arm for the trial, often times the control group when it might exist, will have its content fully created and tested by the instructor.
 This might include any slides, videos, exercises, as well as any features that might be part of the actual course.
 Included in this design will be any exercises that might serve as the outcome variable for the trial.
 For example, these could include exercises measuring knowledge secondary to the course content, questions evaluating satisfaction with the course as a student, ability to put the course information into practice, among others.
 Notice here that from an operational perspective the length of the course is not relevant, and the instructor has complete freedom to include whatever she might want.
  Just to make sure I understand, this initial randmization arm will receive regular slide/video/exercise based course?
 To be compared with other types of courses?
 If so, it is no very clear for me.
 It is no clear of what the first arm will be composed by, or what kind of regular based teaching we are cloning (Joao) -->